 Editing, Proofreading, and Peer Reviews

 When you have finished the writing process, the paper will need to be edited and proofread.
 One tip we give students is to read through the paper from the last sentence to the first sentence.
-Taking the sentences out of order better insures that you read the sentences as they actually are written instead what how you may think they are written.
+Taking the sentences out of order better ensures that you read the sentences as they are written instead what how you may think they are written.
 Then you can read through the paper out loud from the beginning to catch any mistakes you may have missed and make sure the paper flows from one idea to the next.
-For help with editing, proofreading, and peer reviewing, please view the links below.
+For help with editing, proofreading, and peer reviewing, please view the links below:

 Editing